aylz83/uniphy/README.md

 # Uniphy
 A simple web based tool to convert [Uniprot](http://uniprot.org) IDs into [Phytozome](https://phytozome.jgi.doe.gov/pz/portal.html) IDs and vice versa, written in Rust.

 While working on my undergraduate level 3 project I found myself needing a method of converting a bunch of uniprot IDs to Phytozome transcripts a number of times, leading to the creation of this simple tool.
-I'm also aware it is terribly named.

 Creates a simple webservice at localhost on port 3000.
 Releases available for Linux and Windows.
 There are no MacOS binaries but it should compile and run on MacOS.